zakisaati/Unraveling-new-bacterial-functions-in-the-plant-rhizoplane/README.md

-# *Draft web...*

-# Unraveling new bacterial functions in the plant rhizoplane
+# Revealing new bacterial functions in the plant rhizoplane

 This repository contains the codes used for generating the data contained in the article "*insert title*"